 I tried everything I could.
 I practiced great self-care.
 I jogged around my neighborhood.
 I practiced good sleep hygiene.
 I even tried to meditate and calm myself down whenever I could.

 Am I depressed?
 I think I'm depressed.

-Racing thoughts permeated my mind, and my everyday reality became a walking nightmare.
+Racing thoughts permeated my mind, another symptom of depression, and my everyday reality became a walking nightmare.

 Soon the thoughts changed to:

 Why am I so depressed?
 What's wrong with me?

 I blamed myself.
 I had intense shame that I was struggling with when, from the outside, I had a perfectly acceptable life.
 I felt shouldn't have been struggling.
 I felt I shouldn't be having any difficulty with life at all.

 But these are thoughts we tell ourselves when we're depressed.
 It's so common.
 When we're depressed, it's common to have self-doubt, to pin the blame on ourselves, to tear ourselves apart in front of a jury of one.

 If you've ever had thoughts like these, especially if they last for months like they did in my case, and especially if you're having suicidal thoughts, there's something you should know:

 You could be dealing with severe depression, also known by its scientific term, major depression.